 - Consumer Complaints and Inquiries.
-Processed approximately 2,774 complaints and inquiries and saved consumers approximately \$3,254,502.
+Processed approximately 2,799 complaints and inquiries and saved consumers approximately \$3,198,673.
 Of this total, \$3 million is an annually recurring savings resulting from a facilitated agreement in FY 2006-2007 between an electric investor-owned utility and certain industrial customers to better utilize their energy consumption by taking advantage of cost savings through the offering of real-time price signals.
-Also in FY 11-12, a one-time savings of approximately \$116,000 is reflected in the total.
-This substantial savings was the result of the ORS facilitating a credit collectively for almost 42,000 customers that were incorrectly billed for USF charges on their cell phone bills.
-Over the past eight fiscal years (FY 04-05 through FY 11-12), the Consumer Services Department has recovered or saved consumers a total of approximately \$20 million. - Deposit Waiver for Domestic Violence Victims.
-Benefited 38 individuals who were victims of domestic violence.
+Also, beginning with FY 12-13, a savings of approximately \$103,000 will recur annually and is reflected in the total.
+This substantial savings was the result of the ORS recovering this amount for a sewer customer.
+Over the past nine fiscal years (FY 04-05 through FY 12-13), the Consumer Services Department has recovered or saved consumers a total of approximately \$23 million. - Deposit Waiver for Domestic Violence Victims.
+Benefited 24 individuals who were victims of domestic violence.
 This program resulted from an innovative agreement facilitated by the ORS with each of the investor-owned electric and gas utilities and women's shelters to waive the initial credit and deposit requirements for domestic violence victims.
-Since inception, the program has benefited
+Since inception, the program has benefited 259 individuals. - ◆ Lifeline.
+Distributed over 54,000 Lifeline brochures across South Carolina and fielded over 5,500 calls from consumers.
+Promoted Lifeline Awareness Week in partnership with the Public Service Commission and the Office of the Governor. - Pipeline Safety Seminar.
+Hosted the 2013 Southern Region Conference of the National Association of Pipeline Safety Representatives (NAPSR) in Myrtle Beach.
+Approximately 45 pipeline safety representatives from the 8 states and Puerto Rico, which compose the Southern Region, were in attendance.
+The NARUC Bulletin included a full-page coverage of the conference.
+In addition, the ORS Pipeline Safety Supervisor served as Chairman of the Southern Region of the National Association of Pipeline Safety Representatives. - Pipeline Safety Safe Digging Month.
+Promoted national Call Before You Dig Month.
+This campaign was designed to promote awareness of safe digging and damage prevention with regard to buried utility facilities, and Governor Haley issued a proclamation declaring April as Safe Digging Month in South Carolina. - Education for Water/Wastewater Utilities.
+Co-hosted a Water and Wastewater Workshop with the PSC that was attended by approximately 40 representatives of water and wastewater utilities.
+Topics addressed by ORS staff members in their presentations included billing innovations, security and privacy of customer accounts, the S.C.
+Energy Assurance Plan, emergency preparedness, proceedings and filings at the PSC, rate application preparation and asset management, and water system auditing and loss prevention. - Education for Transportation Passenger Carriers.
+Transportation forums hosted by the ORS were held around the State in Florence, Greenville, and North Charleston, with attendance averaging about 40 at each location.